meraf00/perago-nestjs-api/README.md

     • Every position must contain minimum information like Name, Description and Managing Department to whom the department Report To etc.
 b.
 Update previously saved position/role
 c.
-Display single position/role and when requested display immediate managing sposition/role and positions/roles under its management.
+Get single position/role and when requested display immediate managing sposition/role and positions/roles under its management.
 For example:
     • position Name: CEO
     • Description: Chief Executive Officer
-    • Click Here to display Managing position: Managing Department-None
-    • Click Here to display structures/position under its management: CFO: CMO:
  d.
-Display all structure/position according to hierarchy (You can use table or tree)
+Contain all structure/position according to hierarchy (You can use table or tree)
   </pre>
   </li>
   <p>